Table of Contents

 What they do is hedge their bets.
 Most employers budget flexibility into their contracts.
 If the employee accepts, great!
 The company just saved money.
 Don’t let your employer get you at a discount.
 Be sure to confirm whether the offer is within the range of compensation of others in the same industry and position.

-There are several sites like Payscale.com, Salary.com, Glassdoor.com, and Visadoor.com, that have collected salary information from various industries and positions.
-I would also recommend reaching out to people in the industry for informational interviews and to have a conversation about compensation, in general.
+There are several sites like the Bureau of Labor Statistics, Payscale.com, Salary.com, Glassdoor.com, Visadoor.com, and others that have collected salary information from various industries and positions.
+I also recommend reaching out to people in the industry for informational interviews and to have a conversation about compensation, in general.

 Use this information to set your expectations and goals when you do your job search.
 Also, use it to check that the employer is offering a fair compensation package.